 704 Wins, 11 Cy Young Awards, Greg Maddux and Roger Clemens.

-The first season of professional baseball for the two-time collegiate All-American, saw him post a microscopic 1.33 ERA over 81 innings while registering 95 strikeouts against only twelve walks.
+His first season of professional baseball saw him post a microscopic 1.33 ERA over 81 innings while registering 95 strikeouts against only twelve walks, 7-2 record.

-Along the way he stirred things up in a game with the Detroit Tigers’ Lakeland club when shortstop Mike Brumley —who played at Texas rival Oklahoma State- wiped out Roger’s Longhorn and Winter Haven teammate Spike Owen.
-Clemens, from the dugout steps, glared at Brumley and warned “You’ll get yours!”
+While at Winter Haven he stirred things up in a game with the Detroit Tigers’ Lakeland club when burly first baseman Ronald Davis wiped out Roger’s Longhorn and Winter Haven teammate Mike Brumley with a hard slide into second.
+Clemens, from the dugout steps, glared at Davis and warned “You’ll get yours!”

-Two days later, with Roger on the hill, several Lakeland batters heard 99 mph fastballs whistle high and tight by their ears, including Brumley who got drilled.
+Two days later, with Roger on the hill, several Lakeland batters heard 99 mph fastballs whistle high and tight by their ears, including Davis who got drilled by a pitch thrown so hard it ricocheted into the crowd.

-Scheduled for an early spring training outing in 1984, Clemens was set to face Detroit, his first start wearing the parent club Red Sox uniform.
-The Tigers, who trained 15 miles away in Lakeland, eventually won the ’84 World Series, amassing 104 wins with a tough, loaded roster that included Kirk Gibson, Alan Trammell, Lou Whitaker, Darrell Evans, Howard Johnson, Larry Parrish, and Chet Lemon among others.
+Eight months later, for his first spring training outing in 1984, Clemens -facing Detroit- was wearing the parent Sox uniform for the first time.
+The Tigers, whose training facility in Lakeland was just 15 miles away, would eventually win the World Series that autumn amassing 104 wins with a tough, loaded roster that included -among others- Kirk Gibson, Alan Trammell, Lou Whitaker, Darrell Evans, Howard Johnson, Larry Parrish, and Chet Lemon.

-Sparky Anderson, Tigers manager at the time, told Boston writers upon arrival at the Sox Winter Haven ballpark:
+Perhaps the toughest Tiger of them all was Sparky Anderson, Detroit’s manager at the time.
+He told Boston writers upon arrival at the ballpark:

 “I had to tell our players on the bus to stop talking about this Clemens guy.
-They were telling stories the whole ride about hitting some guy in Lakeland and how hard he throws.
+It was story after story the whole ride.. hitting one of our minor league guys in Lakeland.. our guy being taken by ambulance to the hospital.. how hard he throws..
+Enough already with the fear mongering..
 I got sick of hearing it and had to shut the bus up.”

-Despite a very strong spring training, Clemens started the 1984 campaign in Pawtucket, blowing away AAA hitters during the first month of the season with a 1.91 ERA in 46 1/3 innings before receiving the call up for his major league debut in Cleveland on May 15.
+Despite a very strong spring, Clemens started the 1984 campaign in Pawtucket, blowing away AAA hitters during the first month of the season with a 1.91 ERA in 46 1/3 innings before receiving the call up for his major league debut in Cleveland on May 15.

 “I thought I had a good chance of making the club out of spring training,” Clemens says.
-“The last day of cuts were April 1st -April Fools Day- and when I was called into (Red Sox manager) Ralph Houk’s office, he told me even though I had a dominant spring I was going to start the year in Pawtucket.
+“The last day of cuts were April 1st -April Fools Day.
+When I was called into (Red Sox manager) Ralph Houk’s office, he complimented me on a dominant spring but said I would start the year in Pawtucket.
 I was waiting for the ‘April Fools’ part to come, but turns out he wasn’t joking.”

 Watching the historic performance on that cool, windy night from the visitors dugout, Mariners manager Chuck Cottier compared his combination of strike-throwing and power velocity to Sandy Koufax and Bob Gibson.